LeeYongchao/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

 ```
 inside mediapipe directory.

-Change INPUT_PATH, OUTPUT_PATH, OUTPUT_TEXT_PATH to your own folder directory path.
-INPUT_PATH is path to your input video and OUTPUT_PATH is where mp4 file with hand tracking will be saved.
-All the txt files of 42 landmarks in each frame for one word will be saved in OUTPUT_TEXT_PATH.
+Change INPUT_PATH, OUTPUT_PATH to your own folder directory path.
+INPUT_PATH is path to your input videos.
+OUTPUT_PATH is where all the hand-tracked mp4 files and txt files of 42 landmarks will be saved.

 For example:
 ```shell